polkadot-developers/knowledgebase/current/advanced/codec.md

 ### Results

-Results are commonly used Enumerations which indicate whether certain operations were successful or unsuccessful.
-Each variant contains additional data, such as a resulting value or an error message.
+Results are commonly used enumerations which indicate whether certain operations were successful or unsuccessful.
+Encoded as:

 - `0x00` if the operation was successful, followed by the encoded value.
 - `0x01` if the operation was unsuccessful, followed by the encoded value.